COPIOUS COSMOS | Make your summertime garden sing

 And, if you're lucky, they'll self-seed so that you'll keep stumbling across them year after year in different locations.

-Love from the Cottage Garden & Happy Easter Weekend!
+All my love from the Cottage Garden & happy planting!